projectceladon/vm_manager/docs/fields.md

 ### [Passthrough]

-PCIe devices to be passthroughed to the VM.
+PCIe devices to passthrough to the VM.
 Specified the PCI id here if you want to passthrough it to guest.
 Requirements:
 - Device name need to be full, such as "0000:00:14.0".
 - Device name must be listed in the output of `lspci` command. (`lspci` command must be able to produce a list of pci devices)